Natural Classic Gamine

 Importantly, the Mere Exposure Effect likely isn’t true for everyone.
 Also importantly, there can be downsides to having a more common style type.
 One big one: in the modern world, the faces most often represented in social media are often attention-getting and extreme—in a word, Dramatic.

-But as noted above, intimidating faces can sometimes push people away, rather than drawing them in—ultimately, there are pros and cons to having all the different beauty types.
+Ultimately, there are pros and cons to having all the different beauty types.

 Modern or Timeless?

-So NCG faces do tend to feel modern—yet their Classic creates the impression that they could fit in across different time periods, since older time periods (like Old Hollywood) tended to heavily represent balanced, Classic faces.
-Plus, symmetry and balanced proportions tend to be widely appealing beauty traits across any age.
+So NCG beauty can easily feel modern—yet Classic creates the impression that they could fit in across different time periods, since older eras (like Old Hollywood) heavily represented Classic faces and fashion.

 So are Natural Classic Gamines timeless or modern?
 They get the benefit of being both.

-Modern Timeless Beauty
+Timeless Modern Beauty

 Of all the types, Naturals most visually embody friendliness and a willingness to engage with others.